Rose McClendon: Biography

 Rose McClendon was born as Rosalie Virginia Scott in Greenville, South Carolina, and as a child relocated to New York City.
 She started acting in church plays in her youth.
 She became a professional actress in her thirties, after winning a scholarship to the American Academy of Dramatic Art.

 At age 20 she was married to Dr. Henry Pruden McClendon, a chiropractor.

 Her first notable role came in Deep River, a "native opera with jazz", in 1926.
 In addition to acting, she also directed several plays at the Harlem Experimental Theatre.
 She appeared in the 1927 Pulitzer Prize-winning play In Abraham's Bosom by Paul Green.
 In 1931, she was in another Paul Green play on Broadway, The House of Connelly, which was the first production by the Group Theatre, directed by Lee Strasberg.
+She drew critical praise for her portrayal of Phyllis in Annie Nathan Meyer's Black Souls at Broadway's Provincetown Playhouse in 1932.

 McClendon was a contemporary of Paul Robeson, Ethel Barrymore, Lynn Fontanne and Langston Hughes, who created a character for her in his 1935 play, Mulatto.

 As a showcase for McClendon, Countee Cullen adapted Euripides' tragedy Medea, working with producer John Houseman, composer Virgil Thomson and production designer Chick Austin.
 Although the sets and costumes had been ready for months, by the end of 1934 McClendon had fallen ill and the project was never realized.

 Her talent extended to directing as well as acting.
 In 1935 she co-founded, with Dick Campbell, the Negro People's Theatre in Harlem.
 More than 4,000 people attended its first production, an adaptation of Clifford Odets' Waiting for Lefty, and the group was organized in permanent form in June.

 The Negro People's Theatre directly inspired the Negro Theatre Unit of the Federal Theatre Project, which was created in 1935 under McClendon's supervision.
 Under her guidance units were created in Seattle, Hartford, Philadelphia, Newark, Los Angeles, Boston, Raleigh, Birmingham, San Francisco and Chicago as well as New York.
 She served as liaison to numerous organizations and individuals who became involved in the Federal Theatre Project, including Harry Edward, Carlton Moss and Edna Thomas.
 McClendon advised national director Hallie Flanagan that the project should begin under experienced direction and selected John Houseman to co-direct the unit.

 In December 1935, McClendon was forced to leave the cast of Langston Hughes's Mulatto after she became critically ill with pleurisy.
 McClendon was to have portrayed Lady Macbeth in Orson Welles's Federal Theatre Project production of Macbeth (1936), but due to her continuing illness Edna Thomas played the role.
 Her condition later developed into pneumonia, and McClendon died at her home on July 12, 1936.